mowestusa/mx-fluxbox/README.md

 1) install fluxbox and idesk

-2) download the ZIP file and extract to /home, accepting to replace all
+2) download the ZIP file and extract to /home

-3) open terminal inside ~/.fluxbox and move the following components, accepting to replace all:
+3) open terminal inside ~/.fluxbox and run ./mxfb_install.sh

-mv ~/.fluxbox/mxf/idesk/fluxhelp.lnk ~/.idesktop/

-mv ~/.fluxbox/mxf/idesk/.ideskrc ~/

-mv ~/.fluxbox/mxf/BritPanel/conkyrc_fb ~/.conky/MX-BritPanel/

-mv ~/.fluxbox/mxf/conky-startup.sh ~/.conky/

-sudo mv ~/.fluxbox/backgrounds/mxlinuxwine_by_ant_ony-1080p.png /usr/share/backgrounds/
+mv ~/Downloads/mx-master (?) ~/.fluxbox

 4) log out of Xfce, select fluxbox as the session, and log back in